 Where communication is necessary, the Data Protection officer shall describe in clear and plain language the nature of the personal data breach and contain the information and measures referred to in Sec.
 9.4.1 (a) (b) and (c).

 The Data Protection Officer maintains a working practice on how to handle personal data breaches.
-The working practice is available on the intranet page of the Data Protection Officer.
+The working practice is available on the intranet page of the Data Protection Officer or on request from the Data Protection Officer.

 The Data Subject shall have the right to submit to the Director-General a complaint against a decision and/or action taken by the Data Protection Officer, provided the Data Subject has reasonable grounds to believe that it directly and adversely affects him/her.